beshubh/writings/tech/scaling-messaging.md

 These are just short anecdotes of how we went through it, it may help you in future.

-**First principle coding**
+**First principles coding** <br>
 While writing the code for the service we just focused on the first principles didn't think too much about optimizations.
 We were majorly focused on only writing clean code.
 Every function should be highly cohesive, code should be decoupled, we focused on building the top level interfaces required by this service and these interfaces should be segregated enough that if we had to let's say add new integration (currently we support whatsapp only) let's say instagram we didn't have to touch any existing file for the most part.

-Sending of messages and processing of status updates via webhooks and then further sending those webhooks downstream to other services , all of this involves network we rarely do any CPU bound operation here, so we choose NodeJS to power the backend of this service.
+Sending of messages and processing of status updates via webhooks and then further sending those webhooks downstream to other services , all of this involves network IO, we rarely do any CPU bound operation here, so we chose NodeJS to power the backend of this service.

-Idempotency & Queuing systems
+**Idempotency & Queuing systems**

 This messaging service also supports sending of messages in bulk, a client can send as many as 500K messages at once using this bulk API.